Flashdance (musical): Act 1

 Pittsburgh, 1983.
 On the floor of Hurley Steel, young steelworker Alexandra ("Alex") Owens welds while waiting impatiently for her shift to end ("Steeltown Sky").
 She's anxious to get to Harry's Bar, a small club where she performs innovative, fashion-driven dances.
 On the mill floor, she catches the eye of Nick Hurley, the son of the mill owner, who decides he wants to learn more about her.

 En route to the club, Alex meets up with her friend Gloria, who encourages Alex to pursue her dream of becoming a trained dancer in a legitimate company by applying to audition for the renowned Shipley Academy.
 Alex decides to take the chance and asks the academy's administrator, Ms. Wilde, for an application ("It's All in Reach").

 As Alex warms up to perform at Harry's, her good friends (and fellow dancers) Kiki, Tess and Gloria sing "Maniac".
-Alex steps onto the club stage, and she's captivating.
-After her performance, she's approached by Nick Hurley, but she rebuffs him, concerned about getting involved with her own boss.
+Alex steps onto the club stage, and she is captivating.
+After her performance, she is approached by Nick Hurley, but she rebuffs him, concerned about getting involved with her own boss.
 In the dressing room, her girlfriends can't believe she'd turn down someone as attractive as Nick, but Alex sticks to her guns.
 Gloria, who waits tables at Harry's but longs to perform, gets an education from the women in what inspires a "flashdance" ("Put It On").
 But when the bar's owner, Harry, enters and complains that a new lap-dance joint called Chameleon — opened down the street by a shady entrepreneur named C.C. — is starting to siphon off his once-loyal customers, Alex realizes her days at Harry's may be numbered ("It's All in Reach" reprise).